Women in Music: 9 Female Producers on the Challenges They Face and How We Can All Support Women Beatmakers in Today’s Industry

 Stream on all major platforms here.

 We conducted small qualitative research, interviewing some of our favourite female beatmakers.
 They shared their perspective on what it is like to be a woman in a more tech-related side of the music industry.
-The aim of the research was to collect the perspectives and insights of these women, based on their personal experience and point of view.
+The aim of the survey was to collect the perspectives and insights of these women, based on their personal experience and point of view.
 Sharing this information is a way to make people more familiar with the issue.
 This is a step that is hopefully going to contribute to the conversation around this topic and fuel the much-needed change.

 Here are the producers, who took part in our research: